-For the first drill the shooter is going to work on the cuts that you use within your offensive system.
-The Passer concentrates on on time on target passes–and not traveling when delivering the ball.
-Rebounder’s job is to get the rebound before it hits the floor.
+For the first drill, the shooter is going to work on the cuts that you use within your offensive system.
+The Passer concentrates on time on target passes–and not traveling when delivering the ball.
+The rebounder’s job is to get the rebound before it hits the floor.
 I like the idea of adding a point to the score each time the rebounder accomplishes that task and subtracting points for bad passes.

 The thought behind the post isn’t to worry about the shooting form or mistakes being made, but to give you ideas on something to add to or improve the shooting drills that you currently use.